mahdi22dev/file_uploader_project/README.md

 # Uploadupia

-Anonymous file uploader where users can upload files and share them, i used a fake s3 server localy to manage files
+Anonymous file uploader where users can upload files and share them, I used a fake s3 server locally to manage files

 First, run the development server: